 How does antibiotic resistance occur?

-3. Resistant bacteria now have favorable conditions to grow and dominate
+3. Resistant bacteria now have favorable conditions to grow and dominate.

 Antibiotics on the skin in the form of topical creams